Skip Navigation

 How will I know if I’m financially prepared to retire?

 Once you have an idea of how you want to live in retirement, a good first step in building a retirement income plan is to tally up all of your anticipated expenses and then compare them to the various sources of income you anticipate will be available to you.
 This will give you a good sense of how well prepared you are for retirement.
-You can convey these anticipated expenses and your goals to your First Command Financial Advisor to assist you in your retirement ventures.
 Here are some reminders about the different types of expenses and income that may apply to your situation.

 Expenses